sasank-sasi/Wall-E/README.md

 To get started with Wall-E, follow these simple steps:

 1. Go to kaggle [kaggle website](https://www.kaggle.com/) and sign up for a free account.
-2. Once signed in, then go to stable diffution model [Stable Diffusion XL]([https://www.kaggle.com/](https://www.kaggle.com/models/stabilityai/stable-diffusion-xl)).
+2. we used Stable Diffusion which is a generative ai model, go check out more about stable diffution here [Stable Diffusion XL]([https://www.kaggle.com/](https://www.kaggle.com/models/stabilityai/stable-diffusion-xl)).
 3. Then you can run the Wall-E.ipynb file from my repo or you can use google colab or you can run the notebook file that i have created in kaggle i prefer using the kaggle notebook with the cloud based GPU's
 4. link to that notebook file [link](https://www.kaggle.com/code/sasisasank/notebook9ffa200dbb)
 5. Then select the gpu and start the session